prajjawal05/transcoding/README.md

 #### Orchestrator Calculator

 There is a file called `OrchestratorCalculator.py`.
-It has a function which compares the compute charge and storage charge and returns which option should be preferred for saving cost.
+This class provides different functions which helps calculate or predict the storage cost and compute cost for different orchestrations or actions.

 #### Interpolated Predictor